-Silicon Valley Eye Physicians in Sunnyvale and Santa Clara, CA, can diagnose and help manage your astigmatism.
+Silicon Valley Eye Physicians in Sunnyvale can diagnose and help manage your astigmatism.
 Although the term sounds overwhelming, astigmatism is simply an irregular curvature of your eye.
 The curve is typically mild, but can produce symptoms that range from blurred vision and eyestrain to headaches.
 Fortunately, this common eye condition can be managed.

 Signs and Symptoms